MellowNight/MellowNight.github.io/_posts/2023-01-13-BEInjector.md

 <br>

 &emsp;&emsp;SetWindowsHookEx loads the DLL into the process that owns the thread with the ID dwThreadId, and then calls the hook routine specified by lpfn.
 The documentation doesn't mention that it also automatically calls the entry point.
-The entry point will cause crashes later down the line.
+Calling the entry point has potential issues that we'll need to avoid later down the line.

 <br>

-&emsp;&emsp;Some DLLs will unload itself when the entry point is executed, if they aren't in the right process.
+&emsp;&emsp;The first problem is that some DLLs will unload themselves when the entry point is executed, if they aren't in the right process.
 You can get around this by allocating and executing a loader stub, that simply calls LoadLibrary() for the signed host DLL.
 We don't need to execute the entry point, we just need the DLL to be loaded.

 <br>